Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Basic definitions

-\paragraph{\textbf{Seeds of finite mutation type}} An exchange matrix $\ve$ is said to be of \emph{finite mutation type} if the mutation class $|\ve|$ is a finite set.
+An exchange matrix $\ve$ is said to be of \emph{finite mutation type} if the mutation class $|\ve|$ is a finite set.
 If $\ve$ is mutation-equivalent to a Dynkin quiver, then it is said to be of \emph{finite type}.
 Otherwise it is of \emph{infinite type}.